pgxcentre/genetest/docs/analysis.rst

 Logistic regression
 ^^^^^^^^^^^^^^^^^^^^

-The logisitc regression only requires the formula describing the model.
+The logistic regression only requires the formula describing the model.

 .. table::
     :widths: 20 70 10